spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

-Click on the **New App Profile** button to get started with creating your first app profile.
+Click on the **New App Profile** button to start creating your first app profile.
 Give the app profile the name `hello-universe-ui` and add the tag `scenario-1`.
 Click on **Next**.
 The following screen is the service type selection page.
 You have the option to deploy applications through containers, Helm, or Manifests.
 You can also consume services such as databases and more.
 Click on **Container Deployment**.

 Name the container `ui`, select a public registry, and provide the image URL `ghcr.io/spectrocloud/hello-universe:1.0.10`.
-Change the network access to **Public** and add the port `8080`
+Change the network access to **Public** and add the port `8080`.